British Columbia

 People say Vancouver is the bicyclists' paradise.

 A building to the right which resembles a castle is a hotel called "Vancouver".
 It was built in 1939 and is now part of the famous hotel chain Fairmont.
 There are other "castles" in Canada that belong to Fairmont.
-The best known one is "Château Frontenac" in Quebec City.
+The best-known one is "Château Frontenac" in Quebec City.
 Toronto and Ottawa also have their castles, although they are not as impressive as the one in Quebec City.

 A famous building called Canada Place found its place on the waterfront.
-Like its elder brother, Sydney Opera House, this building is one of those landmarks that people recognize the most.
+Like its elder brother, the Sydney Opera House, this building is one of those landmarks that people recognize the most.

 To the left is Stanley Park, much loved by locals and tourists, with lots of bike paths and hiking trails.
-To the right is Lions Gate bridge (built in 1938) which passes through the park and connects downtown Vancouver with Vancouver North.
-Once I'd known about my 7 hour stopover in Vancouver, I was struggling to choose between visiting Stanley Park or another very interesting place.
-Eventually I picked another place.
+To the right is Lions Gate Bridge (built in 1938) which passes through the park and connects downtown Vancouver with Vancouver North.
+Once I'd known about my 7-hour stopover in Vancouver, I was struggling to choose between visiting Stanley Park or another very interesting place.
+Eventually, I picked another place.
 Next time, Stanley!

 Vancouver is a popular port of call for big cruise ships including those going to Alaska.

 A main train station is located in the downtown core which is true for almost every big city in North America.
-On this photo - a commuter train Western Express, an analogue of Toronto's GO train.
+In this photo - a commuter train Western Express, an analogue of Toronto's GO train.

 Inside the main train station.

 Gastown is a historic centre of Vancouver.
 This was the name of Vancouver from 1867 to 1886.
-This rather strange name was given to then small town in honour of Jack Dayton nicknamed "Gassy" (Gassy), a seaman from Yorkshire, who opened the first saloon here.
+This rather strange name was given to the small town in honour of Jack Dayton nicknamed "Gassy" (Gassy), a seaman from Yorkshire, who opened the first saloon here.

 Today, Gastown is a very cozy neighbourhood with many nice stores and restaurants.